Marlamin/WoWFormatTest/README.md

 - WoWDev wiki authors (especially schlumpf!!!!)
 - ..and all the people the above people base their work on

-Last updated on August 10th 2015
+Last updated on December 14th 2015